lk-geimfari/mimesis/docs/providers.rst

 Custom Providers
 ----------------

-The library supports a vast amount of data and in most cases this would be enough.
-For those who want to create their own providers with more specific data.
-This can be done like this:
+The library provides support for a wide range of data, which is sufficient for most use cases.
+However, for those who wish to create their own providers with more specific data, this can be achieved as follows:

 .. code:: python